dotnet/android/Documentation/guides/BuildProcess.md

     During the build, any other necessary values will be merged into to produce the actual `AndroidManifest.xml`.
     The `$(AndroidManifest)` must contain the package name in the `/manifest/@package` attribute.

+-   **AndroidR8JarPath** &ndash; The path to `r8.jar` for use with the r8 dex-compiler and shrinker.
+Defaults to a path in the Xamarin.Android installation.
+For further information see our documentation on [D8 and R8][d8-r8].

 -   **AndroidSdkBuildToolsVersion** &ndash; The Android SDK build-tools package provides the **aapt** and **zipalign** tools,